nathan-d-h/pipe/README.md

 assert($four === 4);
 ```

-As you may have noticed, the `add` function gets called with only one argument, this is because by default
+As you may have noticed, the add function gets called with only one argument.
+This is because, by default,
-the pipeline automatically inserts the item in the pipeline, as the first argument to whatever function you're invoking.
+the pipeline automatically inserts the item in the pipeline as the first argument to whatever function you're invoking.
+This approach aligns with the convention of designing functions to be data-first, ensuring a consistent workflow within the pipeline.

 One caveat is that since all of this magic is backed up by a class, the `Pipeline`, we have to call `get` on it to
 eventually actually have a value that *isn't* a `Pipeline`.